-The role of an Architect is common in software development and has been included in SAFe as one of the critical roles at the program and portfolio levels.
+The role of an Architect is common in software development and has been included in SAFe as one of the critical roles at the program and large solution levels.
 Also, the role of an Architect often extends beyond just the software domain to include responsibilities that enable value delivery in a technologically diverse and heterogeneous, multi-domain solution environment, so SAFe takes a fairly expansive view of that role.

 Role of Systems Engineering

 Enterprises building cyber-physical systems, however, also rely on Systems Engineering—a group of people who perform the systems engineering aspects of solution development.
 These teams typically encompass multiple disciplines, including hardware, electrical and electronic, mechanical, hydraulic, and optical and other aspects of a complex solution, as well as the software elements.
 INCOSE defines Systems Engineering as: